-Ubuntu was initially a terminal-based operating system, but over time Linux slowly introduced the GUI in its operating system.
-Nowadays, GUI methods are the only way to solve many operating system problems.
-Well, we are here to teach you some cool methods that can help you shut down your system in Ubuntu like a pro!
+Ubuntu was originally a terminal-based operating system, but over time Linux slowly introduced the graphical user interface to its operating system.
+Nowadays, GUI methods are the only way to solve many problems with the operating system.
+We’ll show you some cool methods to shut down your system in Ubuntu like a pro!

-Ubuntu, like all other operating systems, offers several ways to shut down, and these include such simple methods as clicking a button and also giving commands to the system via a terminal.
+Ubuntu, like all other operating systems, offers several ways to shut down.
+These include such simple methods as clicking a button or passing commands to the system via a terminal.

 Shutdown Ubuntu using System menu

-If you are using an Ubuntu Desktop, then it’s easy to shut down or poweroff the system.
-Ubuntu’s system menu provides the option of a power-off button in a drop-down menu, in the top right corner of the desktop.
-By clicking the power button, a dialogue box with 3 options will appear.
+If you are using an Ubuntu desktop, it is easy to shut down or turn off the system.
+Ubuntu’s system menu offers the option to turn off the system in a dropdown menu in the upper right corner of the desktop.
+When you click the power off button, a dialog box appears with 3 options.

-You will be able to make a choice in 60 seconds after 60 seconds system will shut down automatically.
+You can make a decision within 60 seconds.
+After 60 seconds the system will shut down automatically.

 Shutdown Ubuntu by using the Terminal

-The following instructions will use the command line, so you can use them on Ubuntu server- and desktop systems and headless installations like cloud servers.
-On the desktop, Terminal can be opened by simply pressing Alt + Ctrl +T keys on the keyboard or by a right-click on the desktop and click open terminal.
-For servers and headless systems, you probably use an SSH client to get a terminal connection.
-Several commands are used for shutting down the system.
+The following instructions use the command line, so you can use them on Ubuntu server and desktop systems and headless installations like cloud servers.
+On the desktop, you can open Terminal by simply pressing Alt + Ctrl + T on the keyboard or by right-clicking on the desktop and clicking on an open Terminal.
+For servers and headless systems, you’ll probably use an SSH client to establish a terminal connection.
+Several commands are used to shut down the system.